 To serve (optional): Blueberry jam, fresh or frozen blueberries, and extra coconut yogurt

-To make the overnight oats: Split the oats, chia seeds, dried blueberries, vanilla, almond milk, and coconut yogurt between 4 jars or other containers with lids.
+To make the overnight oats: Divide the oats, chia seeds, blueberries, vanilla, almond milk, and coconut yogurt between 4 jars or other containers with lids.
 Screw on the lids and shake well until combined.
-Chill overnight in the fridge or for up to 4 days.
+Refrigerate overnight or for up to 4 days.

 In the morning, stir the oats, then swirl in any extra toppings, if desired.
 Sprinkle the pie crust topping over top just before eating.
 Eat while still cold!